The Potential Danger to Satellites due to Ejecta from a 2032 Lunar Impact by Asteroid 2024 YR4: Earth Impact Effects: Satellite and Lunar Ejecta Impact

 \section{Earth Impact Effects: Satellite and Lunar Ejecta Impact}

-For comparison to our results, the standard interplanetary meteoroid flux model \citep{Moorhead_2019_JSR} predicts a mean annual flux impacting a randomly tumbling flat plate of 1 m$^2$ area near Earth of $\sim$ 1 meteoroids D $>$ 100 $\mu$m, $\sim$ 10$^{-3}$ meteoroids D $>$ 1 mm and $\sim$ 10$^{-7}$ meteoroids D $>$ 1 cm.
-For comparison our predicted flux therefore represents the equivalent exposure to the background impacting population (to the same mass limit) of 0.1-10, 0.1-10, 0.001-10 years respectively for satellites in Earth orbit over just a few days.
-The instantaneous flux could reach 10 to 1000 times the background sporadic meteor flux at sizes which pose a hazard to astronauts and spacecraft.
+Given the results of the previous section, the instantaneous meteoroid flux could -- if the asteroid impacts the Moon in a favorable spot --- reach 10 to 1000 times the background meteoroid flux at sizes which pose a hazard to astronauts and spacecraft.
+These sizes range from 100$\mu$m (capable of cutting exposed wires or penetrating a spacesuit \citep{cwadommcc15, Cooke_2017,Moorhead_2019_JSR}) to 1~cm (capable to mission-ending damage\footnote{\url{https://www.esa.int/Space_Safety/Space_Debris/Hypervelocity_impacts_and_protecting_spacecraft} retrieved 2025 August 5}).
+The standard interplanetary meteoroid flux model \citep{Moorhead_2019_JSR} predicts a mean annual flux impacting a randomly tumbling flat plate of 1 m$^2$ area near Earth of $\sim$ 1 meteoroids D $>$ 100 $\mu$m, $\sim$ 10$^{-3}$ meteoroids D $>$ 1 mm and $\sim$ 10$^{-7}$ meteoroids D $>$ 1 cm.
+Our predicted flux thus represents an equivalent exposure of up to 10 years [0.1-10, 0.1-10, 0.001-10 years for each size range respectively] over just a few days.

 However, the above is a mass-limited comparison - the actual damage caused by an impact depends on several factors, most notably relative speed.
 The mass averaged meteoroid speed near Earth is 20 km/s \citep{Grun_1985} while from Section \ref{sec:efficiency} our expected delivery velocity will be near Earth escape.
 Thus the relative velocity at impact on an orbiting spacecraft should vary from 4 - 18 km/s and so our mass limit may produce a factor of several less equivalent penetration damage than sporadic meteoroid impacts, but this is not significant for our order of magnitude comparison.